telerik/winforms-docs/richtextbox/features/spellcheck.md

 To add a word to a dictionary you can either use the __AddWord()__ method of the __DocumentSpellChecker__ or of the dictionary itself.
 Using the first one you can add a word to multiple dictionaries associated to the same culture.
 This done done by passing the desired culture as parameter to the method.

->note Using the overload of the __AddWord()__ method that takes only the word as argument is equal to using the second overload and passing __CultureInfo.InvariantCulture__ as argument.
+>tip Using the overload of the __AddWord()__ method that takes only the word as argument is equal to using the second overload and passing __CultureInfo.InvariantCulture__ as argument.
 >

 Using the __AddWord()__ method of the dictionary itself will add the word only to the respective dictionary.